Call for AWS Cloud Credit Proposals

 AWS is authorized for use with High Risk Data after a Data Risk Assessment is completed.
 Applicant agrees to adhere to the Minimum Security Standards for Infrastructure-as-a-Service (IaaS) and Containerized Solutions and the Administrative Guide Section 6.3.1: Information Security.

 High Risk Data, including Protected Health Information can be processed on most AWS services.
-See this list of eligible services for HIPPA data.
+See this list of eligible services for HIPAA data.

 These grants are made possible by a gift from AWS.
 Award decisions will be made by Stanford HAI.
 Please see our statements on HAI’s commitment to independence, and to transparency around our values and our fundraising policy, as well as Stanford’s policy on openness in research.